Star Cinema: Star Cinema (1993–present)

+Star Cinema logo used from May 6 2018 to June 2 2022.

 Star Cinema also produced a film adaptations of ABS-CBN's successful TV series like Mara Clara: The Movie, released in 1996 and Mula sa Puso: The Movie, Wansapanataym: The Movie, and Esperanza: The Movie are released in 1999.
 In 1997, 1998, and 2000, Star Cinema produced Goodbye America, Legacy, and Doomsdayer respectively under the banner of Star Pacific Cinema in an attempt to penetrate the Hollywood B-movie market.

-Star Cinema logo used from 2014 to 2018.

-Star Cinema logo used from 2018 to 2022.

 The 2000s has been the most successful time for Star Cinema in terms of box office gross.
 Most of the all-time highest-grossing films in the history of the Philippines are either produced or co-produced by Star Cinema as reported by Box Office Mojo.
 In 2002, Star Cinema together with Unitel Pictures released the Filipino-American film American Adobo with mixed reviews in the United States.
 In late 2007, Sky Films, a distribution company previously acquired by ABS-CBN in 2001, was merged with Star Cinema.
 In 2010, Star Cinema co-financed and released RPG Metanoia, the first 3D computer-animated Filipino film in history.
 In 2013, Star Cinema co-financed and released Erik Matti's On the Job with mixed to positive reviews abroad.
 Star Cinema films that were well received by critics in this period were Anak (2000), Tanging Yaman (2000), Bagong Buwan (2001), Dekada '70 (2002), Nasaan Ka Man (2005), Kasal, Kasali, Kasalo (2006), In My Life (2009) and On the Job (2013).